pritipriya-dasbehera/pritipriya-dasbehera.github.io/_posts/2025-08-05-Renormalisation.md

 \end{equation}
 $$

-Finally we arrive at the correct result upto second order
+Finally we arrive at the correct result upto third order

 $$
 \begin{equation}